What to Know About Railways in Portugal

 Portugal is the motherland of the world's greatest discoverers like Vasco da Gama, therefore it's no surprise that transportation is a very developed sphere.
 The country boasts a broad rail network (see the map of popular Portugal train routes below), connecting major cities from north to south.
 Apart from local commuter trains, time-saving modern high-speed rail is among the most popular modes of travel in Portugal, for instance, the connection from city center to city center on a Lisbon to Porto train takes as little as 2 hours and 35 minutes!
 Below you can find out more about Portuguese trains, popular international routes in Portugal (and domestic ones), as well as some handy tips not to forget about when traveling on train in Portugal.

 Types of trains in Portugal: regular & high-speed

 Number of Portuguese routes sold on Rail.Ninja: 10

 Fastest train speed of Portugal trains: 220 km/h

 Portugal Train System

 The most well-known of the bullet trains in Portugal is called Alfa Pendular.

-This modern tilting high-speed train is run by the state Portugal rail, called Comboios de Portugal, and connects most of the large cities and smaller towns, including Porto, Lisbon, Coimbra, Albufeira, Braga, among others.
+This modern tilting high-speed train is run by the state Portugal rail, called Comboios de Portugal.
+It connects most of the large cities and smaller towns, including such popular domestic train routes in Portugal going to Porto, Lisbon, Coimbra, Albufeira, Braga, among others.

 Tips on Portugal Train Travel